shivakantpandey/Auto-ML-Platform/README.md

 # Auto-ML-Platform
-this is porject of a model of auto-ml platofrm
+this is project of a model of auto-ml platform